Pungkihamdhani/Banking-Marketing-Campaign-excel-project/README.md

 Lastly I add "recommendation" row, this row will inform us which occupation role are recommended as the suitable market segment for the product, I use IF function with parameter / Criteria as follow :

-      Minimum number of customer from each occupation role is 2,000 customer
+      Minimum number of customer from each occupation role are 2,000 customer

-      Minimum Conversion Rate of each occupation role above 10%
+      Minimum Conversion Rate of each occupation role are above 10%

-So eventhough "Student" has the highest conversion rate, but will not recommended by the system due to the contribution rate is only 2%, too small to have impacted the whole market, whilst "Manual worker" has the third highest contribution rate of 21.5%, unfortunately the conversion rate is only 7%, if we decide to work on "manual worker" it will be to **costly and consume too much time**
+So eventhough "Student" has the highest conversion rate, but will not be recommended by the system due to the contribution rate is just 2%, too small to have impacted the whole market, whilst "Manual worker" has the third highest contribution rate of 21.5%, unfortunately the conversion rate is only 7%, if we decide to work on "manual worker" it will be to **costly and consume too much time**

 ![Recomm by occ](https://github.com/Pungkihamdhani/Banking-Marketing-Campaign-excel-project/assets/167069740/213188f2-8cdf-4186-b54a-0650f1a8965d)